ephraimkreighbaum/text-tweaker/README.md

 ## Customizing the bot
 First go to https://github.com/ephraimkreighbaum/Text-Tweaker/releases and download the latest .zip folder and extract it.

 Open the "config.json" file in your IDE (or just use Notepad).

 Fill in the Bot Token that you copied earlier.

 Fill in the Channel ID (right-click on the channel you would like the bot to use and click "Copy Channel ID").

 Fill in the word you'd like the bot to use.

+Fill in the frequency of messages.
+This is the number of message the bot will change.
+E.g, if you set it to "1" it will copy every message.
+"2" every other message.
+"3" every 3 messages, and so on.

+Fill in the minimum number of words.
+This is how many words the message needs to have for the bot to change it.
+If you want it to do it with any message, just do "1".

 ## Installing/running the bot